arangodb/docs-hugo/site/content/3.12/develop/http-api/collections.md

                     A further restriction is that whenever documents are stored or updated in the collection, the value stored in the `smartJoinAttribute` must be a string.
                   type: string
-      parameters:
-        - name: waitForSyncReplication
-          in: query
-          required: false
-          description: |
-            The default is `true`, which means the server only reports success back to the client when all replicas have created the collection.
-Set it to `false` if you want faster server responses and don't care about full replication.
-          schema:
-            type: boolean
-            default: true
-        - name: enforceReplicationFactor
-          in: query
-          required: false
-          description: |
-            The default is `true`, which means the server checks if there are enough replicas available at creation time and bail out otherwise.
-Set it to `false` to disable this extra check.
-          schema:
-            type: boolean
-            default: true
       responses:
         '200':
           description: |